 - Understanding your customers

-- Build a skeleton structure for your customer journey map
+- Building a skeleton structure for your customer journey map

 I've covered each step in more detail below, so you can follow along.